maytineeapiwansri/UCB_ElkStack_Project_1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Elk Stack machine can accept connections from the Internet.
+Only the **Elk Stack** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Workstation Public IP via TCP port 5601

-Machines within the network can only be accessed by the JumpBox and the Workstation IP address.
+Machines within the network can only be accessed by the **JumpBox and the Workstation IP address**.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?
 - JumpBox IP address: 10.0.0.4 via the SSH (port 22)
 - Workstation Public IP address via the TCP port 5601